 We maintain an up-to-date supply-chain database of suppliers and the components, materials and custom integrated circuits they provide that allows us to quickly determine the damage to our supply chain in case of major disaster.
-This lets us provide rapid support to those heavily affected and ensure early resumption of vehicle production.
+This lets us provide rapid support to those heavily affected and ensure early resumption of supplier activity and vehicle production.